This post contains affiliate links. Read the full disclosure here.

 • Jams: I love adding a dollop of jam on top of my french toast.

 • Fruit: slice up some bananas or chop up some berries to add on top!
-I also love zesting an orange on top of my dairy free french toast!
+I also love zesting an orange on top of my dairy free french toast or directly in the mixture before soaking the bread.

 Plated stack of healthy french toast topped with mixed berries